 Getting a puppy or a new dog is an exciting moment in anyone’s life.
-Dogs become part of our daily life, our at home greeter, our leisure time companion and our family.
-We serve North and South Carolina, Georgia, Tennessee, and Alabama and assist in other states as requested by Airedale Rescue groups serving that region.
+Dogs become part of our daily life, our at-home greeter, our leisure time companion, and our family.
+We serve North and South Carolina, Georgia, Tennessee, and Alabama and assist as requested by Airedale Rescue groups serving that state.

 Is an Airedale right for me?

 Airedales have different attitudes from other dogs.
 They are independent and stoic.
 They have lots of personality and love to interact with their owners.
 As much fun as the Airedale attitude is, it is exactly the reason they are given up into foster care.
 It takes special perseverance to get through the puppy stage – which lasts about 2 years.